awsdocs/amazon-aurora-user-guide/doc_source/USER_CopySnapshot.md

 #### API<a name="USER_CopyDBClusterSnapshot.Unencrypted.CrossRegion.API"></a>

-To copy a DB cluster snapshot, use the Amazon RDS API [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBClusterSnapshot.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBClusterSnapshot.html) action\.
+To copy a DB cluster snapshot, use the Amazon RDS API [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBClusterSnapshot.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBClusterSnapshot.html) operation\.
 If you are copying the snapshot to another AWS Region, perform the action in the AWS Region to which the snapshot will be copied\.

 The following parameters are used to copy an unencrypted DB cluster snapshot:
 + `SourceDBClusterSnapshotIdentifier` – The identifier for the DB cluster snapshot to be copied\.
 If you are copying the snapshot to another AWS Region, this identifier must be in the ARN format for the source AWS Region\.